 Update – The Village Board will be meeting as a Committee of the Whole on Monday, November 27th at 7:00 p.m. to discuss the Storm Water Project.
 Click here for the meeting agenda.
 Click here for the meeting packet.

 The Village’s storm sewer system west of Ridge Road was constructed in the 1950s and is not designed to adequately handle even small or moderate rainfall events.
 The existing storm sewer pipes are too small and fill quickly during common rain events.
 More modern storm sewer systems have a larger capacity to handle today’s intense rain events.
 The result is flooded streets and intersections and, during severe rain events such as the storms of April 2013 and July 2016, overland flooding impacts many homes west of Ridge Road.

-Sewer improvements in Wilmette are funded through residents’ sewer user fees, which are included on your water bill.
-This project is projected to increase the sewer rate from $4.24 to $8.92.
-An average annual sewer bill would increase from $565 to $1,190, a $625 average annual increase.
+Sewer improvements in Wilmette are typically funded through residents’ sewer user fees, which are included on your water bill.
+Depending on the project selected, the median annual sewer bill could increase by $220 – $437.